 - 5.7.1 The municipality must operate and maintain suitable banking and cash facilities.
-The municipality is permitted to consider the costs and benefits of such facilities; which facilities should be accessible to all users. - 5.7.2 The municipality will offer a range of payment options to customers, which will include cash and may include cheques, credit cards, electronic payments, debit and stop orders. - 5.7.3 The municipality may, at its sole discretion allocate a payment received between service debts and/or overdue debt.
-A debtor may not specify that the payment be for a specific portion of the account.
+The municipality is permitted to consider the costs and benefits of such facilities; which facilities should be accessible to all users. - 5.7.2 The municipality will offer a range of payment options to customers, which will include cash and may include cheques, credit cards, electronic payments, debit and stop orders.

-- 5.7.4 The municipality may, with the consent of a customer, approach an employer to secure a debit or stop order arrangement. - 5.7.5 The customer will acknowledge, in the customer agreements that the use of agents in the transmission of payments to the municipality is at the risk of the customer also for the transfer time of the payment.
-Customers must ensure that 3rd party account payments (including EFT) reach Council on or before the due date, to prevent credit control actions. - 5.7.6 All accounts rendered are due and payable on the due date. - 5.7.7 Customer who has offered a dishonoured cheque will not be allowed to make further payments by cheque; bank guaranteed cheques may be accepted by CFO. - 5.7.8 A dishonoured cheque or debit order will be handled as a non payment and may lead to disconnection of electricity or water meter.
-Charges, including administration fees, will be levied against the clients account.
+- 5.7.3 The municipality may, at its sole discretion allocate a payment received between service debts and/or overdue debt.
+A debtor may not specify that the payment be for a specific portion of the account. - 5.7.4 The municipality may, with the consent of a customer, approach an employer to secure a debit or stop order arrangement. - 5.7.5 The customer will acknowledge, in the customer agreements that the use of agents in the transmission of payments to the municipality is at the risk of the customer also for the transfer time of the payment.Customers must ensure that 3rd party account payments (including EFT) reach Council on or before the due date, to prevent credit control actions. - 5.7.6 All accounts rendered are due and payable on the due date. - 5.7.7 Customer who has offered a dishonoured cheque will not be allowed to make further payments by cheque; bank guaranteed cheques may be accepted by CFO. - 5.7.8 A dishonoured cheque or debit order will be handled as a non-payment and may lead to disconnection of electricity or water meter.
+Charges, including administration fees, will be levied against the clients account. - 5.7.9 In cases where the client uses third party payment methods and submits the incorrect reference numbers the Municipality cannot be held liable for any penalties or interest imposed or credit control processes that might take place.